usu-cidi/qa-update/README.md

 * Use that data to automatically update USU's QA board on monday.com

-This tool is currently hosted at: https://master.d3kepc58nvsh8n.amplifyapp.com/
+This tool is currently hosted at: https://master.d3kepc58nvsh8n.amplifyapp.com/ Active version: 1.1.0

 To use this tool on the command line, switch to the branch `archive/cli`.
 * Note: the command line version of the tool has been deprecated.
 Usage is discouraged, please use the new web application.

 ## Usage
 * Navigate to https://master.d3kepc58nvsh8n.amplifyapp.com/.
-* Wait if directed.
-When the `Authorize this app on Box.com` button appears, click on it to authorize access to your Box account.
-  * Click Use Single Sign On (SSO) and then enter your usu@edu email to sign in to Box.
-  * Note that you must have a USU Box account to use this application, and you must have access to the Course Report file you want to use the update the QA board.
-* To get the most recent Ally Accessibility report, enter your Ally credentials and the term code.
+* To download the most recent Ally Accessibility report, enter your Ally credentials and the term code.
 If you do not have the institutional Ally credentials, reach out to Christopher Phillips.
   * Current term codes:
     * Summer 2023: 888
     * Fall 2023: 889
 * Wait until a link appears, and then click on it to download the Ally report.
 This may take several minutes.
 * You will download a `zip` file.
 Unzip the file, and you will have a folder with two files, `courses.csv` and `terms.csv`.
+You will upload `courses.csv` in a moment.
+Click the `Next` button.
+* Wait if directed.
+When the `Authorize this app on Box.com` button appears, click on it to authorize access to your Box account.
+  * Click Use Single Sign On (SSO) and then enter your @usu.edu email to sign in to Box.
+  * Note that you must have a USU Box account to use this application, and you must have access to the Course Report file you want to use the update the QA board.
-Upload `courses.csv` in step 2 and click the `Upload` button.
-You will receive a completion message when the upload it completes.
+* Upload `courses.csv` and click the `Upload` button.
+You will receive a completion message when the upload is finished.
+It may take a moment for the message to appear.
+If it takes longer than around 3 minutes, try uploading it again.
 * Enter your [API key for monday.com](https://support.monday.com/hc/en-us/articles/360005144659-Does-monday-com-have-an-API-#h_01EZ9M2KTTMA4ZJERGFQDYM4WR).
 * Select `Update existing board` if you are updating a board that already exists (mid-semester).
 Select `Fill in new board` if you are filling in a completely blank board at the beginning of a semester.
 * Enter the [board id](https://support.monday.com/hc/en-us/articles/360000225709-Board-item-column-and-automation-or-integration-ID-s) for the monday.com board you're updating (found in the url).